 Festivals & Events

-Just one week after the city’s New Year’s festivities conclude, Osaka's local spirits rise once again to participate in the festive Toka Ebisu.
+Just one week after the city's New Year's festivities concludes Osaka's local spirits rise once again to participate in the festive Toka Ebisu.

 Join the masses congregating at Imamiya Ebisu Shrine for what is colloquially known as Ebessan, where you'll wave a ceremonial bamboo branch and pray to the god of commerce for financial success in the new year.

-Imamiya Ebisu Shrine is accessible from central Osaka and JR Osaka Station via JR Namba Station.
+Imamiya Ebisu Shrine is accessible from central Osaka and Osaka Station via Namba Station.

-From Namba Station, take the local Nankai-Koya Line (located within Namba’s Nankai Station) one stop, and exit at Imamiyaebisu Station.
-The shrine is located a two-minute walk east.
+From Namba Station, take the local Nankai-Koya Line, located within Namba's Nankai Station, one stop, and exit at Imamiyaebisu Station.
+The shrine is a two-minute walk east.

 Osaka is a merchant town and this Shinto custom is all about money.
 The city's working masses congregate at Imamiya Ebisu Shrine, giving offerings and prayers to Ebisu, the god of commerce, all with the hope of being rewarded with monetary wealth and fortune in the new year.

 The streets surrounding the shrine are packed with yatai stands, offering the likes of takoyaki, yakisoba, grilled pork skewers and more.
-Take your time enjoying the hearty and delicious street food before heading further into the shrine.
+Enjoy the hearty and delicious street food before heading further into the shrine.